Dave's Travel Pages

 Is the person asking will they get murdered, is there gun crime, will they get mugged, are there pickpockets, will there be a civil war?

-I've been living in Athens for nearly 5 years so far, and none of those things have happened to me.
+I've been living in Athens since 2015, and none of those things have happened to me.

 My girlfriend's lived here most of her life, and none of those things have happened to her either.